 Stock Market

 The stock market is a collection of markets and exchanges around the world where investors can buy and sell shares of publicly traded companies, such as Tesla, Costco, Visa, and Apple.
 In the U.S., most trading takes place either on the NASDAQ (National Association of Securities Dealers Automated Quotations) or NYSE (New York Stock Exchange).
-Traders and investors buy and sell stocks to profit using various strategies, such as day trading, buying the dip, buy-and-hold, and scalping.
+Traders and investors buy and sell stocks to profit using various strategies, such as day trading, buying the dip, and buying-and-holding.

 Cryptocurrency Market

 Bitcoin was the first cryptocurrency to make its debut in 2009 under pseudonymous founder, Satoshi Nakamoto.
 It is a digital asset that can be stored and traded through decentralized networks using blockchain technology.
 Since its inception, the value of Bitcoin has grown more than 10M%!
-In comparison, the average annual return of the S&P 500 in the past ten years is roughly 13.6%, according to Goldman Sachs data.
+In comparison, the average annual return of the S&P 500 in the past 10 years is roughly 13.6%, according to Goldman Sachs data.

-Because of its independent and decentralized nature, anyone with access to hardware systems can become a miner or create their altcoins.
-For example, meme coins such as Dogecoin and Shiba Inu got created by bored programmers as a joke.
+Because of its independent and decentralized nature, anyone with access to hardware systems can become a miner or create their own altcoins.
+For example, meme coins such as Dogecoin and Shiba Inu were created by bored programmers as a joke.
 That is very different from the stock market, which abides by rules set by government agencies such as the Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).

-Stocks vs Cryptocurrencies – Key Differences
+Key Differences Between Stocks vs Cryptocurrencies

 Stocks and cryptos carry distinct functionalities that may make them more attractive than the other to different traders and investors.